Teaching & Practice

 Ayurvedic Approach to Life Basics class is introducing you to Ayurveda and gives you useful, practical tips on how to apply it to your everyday life (routine, kitchen, yoga).
 This class is delivered in private or for couples.

 The more I practiced the more I struggled with certain areas of my body.
-It took me 4 years of dedicated practice, lots of self enquiry, studies, deeper insight into Ayurveda and honesty to admit that I should give up Ashtanga Yoga so that I can work more on those areas that needed my attention.
+It took me 4 years of dedicated practice, lots of self-inquiry, studies, deeper insight into Ayurveda and honesty to admit that I should give up Ashtanga Yoga so that I can work more on those areas that needed my attention.

 In 2 years lots of changes happened, my body opened in areas where I carried blockages since birth.